 Darktable: An Amazing Lightroom Alternative

-Darktable is a RAW photo editor designed to compete directly with Adobe Lightroom, a cousin of Photoshop designed for professional photographers.
+Darktable is a RAW photo editor designed to compete directly with Adobe Lightroom, a cousin of Photoshop designed for professional photographers (see this guide to RAW photos if you’re unfamiliar).
 We mention it here because many people do not need all the advanced features of Photoshop.
 Cropping, dust removal, color correction and so on are sufficient for many people.

 Earlier versions of the program got so-so reviews from photographers, but Darktable has improved steadily as of late.
 We would be happy to use it in place of Lightroom.